ligadata-mkhalawi/Kamanja/trunk/docs/source/command-ref/GenerateMessage.rst

 Generate a :ref:`message definition<message-def-config-ref>`
 from a file header or from :ref:`PMML<pmml-term>` DataDictionary.
-The script calls a tool that is written in Scala to extract the field names and types into the "Fields" section of the message definition. which saves you from having to type them all in manually.
+The script calls a tool that is written in Scala to extract the field names and data types into the "Fields" section of the message definition,. which saves you from having to type them all in manually.

 To run the command, you populate a configuration file